 Situated 90 minutes northeast of Tangalle, this is one of the island's most popular national parks totalling 30,800 hectares in size and bordering a reservoir.
 It is best known for its elephants (estimated to number around 400, including six tuskers) and bird-watching opportunities.
 It is primarily open parkland traversed by a main river and numerous streams which makes elephant sightings particularly accessible.
 Often the pachyderms can be seen in herds of up to 100 or more.
 Other animals which may be sighted here include spotted deer, langur monkeys, jackal, wild boar and water buffalo.

-Some two hours east of Tangalle, Yala National Park is world renowned as one of the best parks to observe and photograph leopards.
+An hour and a half east of Tangalle, Yala National Park is world renowned as one of the best parks to observe and photograph leopards.
 Although it has one of the world's densest leopard populations, it still requires good luck to see one of the elusive creatures in its natural habitat.

 Covering an area in excess of 126,000 ha, the park is divided into 5 blocks, of which only Block One is open to the general public.
 The area consists of scrub jungle and brackish lagoons with stunning rock monoliths scattered throughout the park.
 The many different habitats provide a unique experience to anyone visiting the park and support a great variety of animals.
 The often low-density vegetation provides ideal conditions for safaris as it allows a clear and unobstructed view of the wildlife.